Felizia Wikner-Zienkiewicz: Brynäs IF

 She declined an extension with HV71 following her breakout season, though HV71 general manager Jenni Asserholt made it clear that Wikner-Zienkiewicz was a player the club would have liked to retain.

 She received an offer from the newly established Frölunda HC, which was poised to play its inaugural season in the Nationella Damhockeyligan (NDHL).
 There was some expectation that she would sign with the Gothenburg-based team due to its proximity to her hometown – Kungsbacka is part of Metropolitan Gothenburg – but she decided against signing with Frölunda HC because she felt that the NDHL would not offer the same opportunity for development as the SDHL.

 Wikner-Zienkiewicz and Brynäs IF general manager Erika Grahm ultimately agreed to a one-plus-one contract in late-April 2022.
 In the press release announcing the signing, Grahm, a former MODO teammate of Wikner-Zienkiewicz's, described her as "an offensively skilled player with a great goal-scoring sense."
 Wikner-Zienkiewicz was seen as a replacement for Josefin Bouveng, who had left Brynäs IF to play college ice hockey in the United States.

 Frölunda HC

 After one season with Brynäs IF, Wikner-Zienkiewicz signed with Frölunda HC, who had achieved promotion to the SDHL at the end of the 2022–23 season.
 Regarding the signing, Wikner-Zienkiewicz enthused, "I have always wanted to represent Frölunda.
 I grew up in Kungsbacka and Frölunda has always been the team I cheered for... [the team's] goal is to take Swedish Championship gold as soon as possible and I feel that I want to be a part of that."

+International play

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.